 Yes, your monthly Medicare Part B premiums are tax-deductible.

-You can only benefit from the medical expense deduction by following specific rules.
+However, you can only benefit from the medical expense deduction by following specific rules.
 You’ll need to file your taxes in a certain way, itemizing your deductions instead of choosing the standard deduction.
 Additionally, your medical expense deductions only begin to count after they surpass 10 percent of your Adjusted Gross Income.
 Adjusted Gross Income, or AGI, is your total pre-tax income before certain non-itemized deductions such as health savings account spending.

 Depending on the circumstances, you may be better served by not deducting medical expenses.
 You may only want to deduct medical expenses in one year, and not another.